Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Posterior Cruciate Ligament (PCL)

 It has two parts: the bigger anterolateral bundle (ALB) and the smaller posteromedial bundle (PMB).
-The ALB’s attachment on the thigh bone is about twice as big as its attachment of its tibial attachment.
+The ALB’s attachment on the thigh bone is about twice as big as its tibial attachment.

 The PCL starts from the front and side of the medial femoral condyle and connects to the back of the tibial plateau, about a centimeter below the knee joint.